Health Insurance Coinsurance

 Coinsurance and Your Out of Pocket Health Insurance Costs

-If your medical bill is $1,500 and you have a $500 deductible, then the portion that the coinsurance will apply to is after the deductible.
-So the coinsurance will apply to the $1,000 remaining.
+So if your medical bill is $1,500 and you have a $500 deductible, the portion of the bill to which coinsurance will apply is $1,000.
+With a 20 percent coinsurance clause, you would pay:

-- If you are fortunate enough to have coverage under two health insurance plans, like under a spouse or domestic partner's health insurance plan, and one of them has a different coinsurance clause, then you might be able to get your more of your medical bill covered by strategically combining your health insurance plans using coordination of benefits when you file your health insurance claim.
+If you are fortunate enough to have coverage under two health insurance plans (for example, under a spouse or domestic partner plan) and one of them has a different coinsurance clause, more of your medical bill may be covered by strategically using coordinating of benefits when filing your health insurance claim.
 Note that if both benefit plans have the same coinsurance clause, then you will not be able to take advantage of this strategy.
-For example, John's primary health insurance carrier has a 50/50 co-insurance clause.
-However, he has dual insurance under his partner Elizabeth's plan which has a 20/80 coinsurance clause.
-His primary carrier will pay 50% of the cost of his medical services but using a coordination of benefits in his claim he can also use Elizabeth's plan that covers 80% to save money.

-- Strategically understanding how coinsurance, coordination of benefits and deductibles work on your health plan could save you a lot of money, so be sure to fully read all the conditions of a policy before you make your choice and don't sign a waiver of health insurance for another policy if you aren't sure.
-Speak to your representative to fully understand your options.
+Understanding how coinsurance, coordination of benefits and deductibles work on your health plan can save money each year.
+It's important to fully read all conditions of a policy before you make your choice or sign a waiver of health insurance, for any policy.
+If you have questions, speak to your representative to fully understand your options.